-Reading time: 6 minutes
+Reading time: 10 minutes

 The Orthodox cross is much more than a simple religious symbol: it embodies centuries of faith, tradition, and spirituality within Eastern Christianity.
 With its three characteristic bars, it differs from the Latin cross (or Catholic cross) and conveys a unique symbolic richness.

-For many believers, it is not merely an ornament or a liturgical object, but a true spiritual and identity marker .
+For many believers, it is not merely an ornament or a liturgical object, but a true spiritual and identity marker.
 In this comprehensive guide, discover the historical origins of the Orthodox cross, its profound meaning, and its role in the lives of believers throughout the ages.

-Presentation of the Orthodox cross
+Presentation of the Orthodox Cross

 A three-barred cross

 This particular form, very widespread in the churches of Eastern Europe, has become one of the major symbols of the Orthodox faith.
+It is also known as the eight-pointed cross, since its three bars together create eight endpoints — compared to four for the simple Latin cross.

 If you would like to discover authentic models, explore our collection of Orthodox crosses.